equiano-institute/epistemic-benchmark/README.md

 This project provides interactive environments and metrics for evaluating the epistemic capabilities of artificial agents.

 ### Interactive Games
-The benchmark currently includes two types of text-based interactive games:
+The benchmark currently includes two types of text-based interactive games and one experimental spatial game:

 **Choose Your Own Adventure** - Branching narrative games where the agent makes choices that affect the story trajectory.
 Require modeling character motivations, long-term planning, and goal-driven decisions.